Meningitis - meningococcal

 Always use good hygiene habits, such as washing hands before and after changing a diaper or after using the toilet.

-Vaccines for meningococcus are effective for controlling spread.
+Vaccines for meningococcus are effective for controlling spread and minimizing the severity of infection.
 They are currently recommended for:

 - Adolescents